jjdblast/bigdata-pipeline_wiki/Start-Docker-Environment.md

 * This command will automatically `tail` the Spark Streaming Application log file
 * Keep an eye on this log file during the next step
 ```
+# Run this from anywhere - it's mounted on the $PATH automatically for you
 start-spark-streaming.sh
 ```